Pattern and Decoration: Development

 Although the source materials have a nostalgic appeal, the treatment of these sources is modernist.
 Ben Johnson describes the paintings thus: "Pattern and Decoration did not distinguish between background and foreground, nor did it emphasize specific aspects of the composition.
 Rather, much as the abstract paintings of the time, it covered the canvas from edge to edge in an all-encompassing design.
 At the outset of the movement, Pattern and Decoration artists reacted against the severe lines and restrained compositions of minimalism.
 Yet, they often retained the same 'flattening grid' frequently employed by Minimalist painters."
+Pattern painters included Mary Grigoriadis, Arlene Slavin, and others who showed at a pivotal MOMA PS1 show in 1977.

 Beyond painting

 Some work fitting into the P&D movement could be considered applied art.

 P&D artists worked in a variety of media beyond painting.

-One of Joyce Kozloff’s major early works was an installation called “An Interior Decorated.”
+One of Joyce Kozloff's major early works was an installation called "An Interior Decorated."
 It included ceramics, a hand-painted-tile floor, silkscreened wall hangings, and lithographs.
 The piece was installed in the Tibor de Nagy Gallery in New York.

 In addition to his lush paintings and collages of flowers, Robert Kushner created ornate costumes that were used in performance events.